dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/quadratic-graphs/1-quad-functions.md

 {{< figure src="courses/jpn-maths-1/functions/quadratic-graphs/quad-ex1.png" alt="Graph of y=x^2." >}}

 We will use this graph to find the graph of other quadratic functions later.
-Finally, below are a set of vocabulary useful for describing a quadratic graph.
+Finally, below are a set of helpful vocabulary for describing a quadratic graph.

 {{% box %}}
 {{% note Definition %}}